 Ask students to name emergency events and then focus on those that are common in New Zealand.

 These following activities help students to explore what an emergency event is.

 Write the six common New Zealand emergency events on a strip of coloured paper.

 Hang a piece of paper from the strip and collect student ideas in words or pictures.
 This could be anything at all that they would know, feel, see, smell or hear if one of these things happened.
 You could write or print out their ideas, in text or pictures.

 Each of these strips of ideas are great oral language or writing prompts to use throughout the learning.

 Use blank paper to cover part of each photo.
 The part of the photograph students can see will give clues, but not the whole story.
 Ask students to describe what they think the whole photo shows.
-As they talk, gradually expose more of the photo.
+As they talk, expose more of the photo.
 Throughout this process, ask guiding questions.

 Look at the uncovered photographs.
 Discuss the students’ ideas and ask the following questions.